-You can use any of them but keep in mind that some of these milk, such as oat milk and rice milk, are naturally sweet.
+You can use any of them, but keep in mind that some of them, such as oat milk and rice milk, are naturally sweet.
 If the milk already contains natural sugars or has been sweetened, decrease the amount of sweetener.

 Honey And Maple Syrup Are The Most Popular Sweetener Used.
 But You Can Use Powdered Brown Sugar, Stevia, Or Moonfruit.

-Many people tend to use honey and maple syrup which adds mouth-watering flavors to the matcha latte.
+Many people tend to use honey and maple syrup, which add mouth-watering flavors to the matcha latte.
 We also recommend simple syrup or powdered brown sugar, which comes from the same sugar.

 The simple syrup has delicate caramel notes and does not have the artificial sweet taste that is sometimes available in sugar replacements.
 Below are some sweeteners you can use and some things you need to keep in mind: